 Providing Creative Solutions and Meticulous Preparation in all Areas of Law

-Once the injunction is issued, the abusive spouse usually will not be allowed within certain distances of you, your children and sometimes your place of work or the kids’ school.
-The abuser is no longer allowed to have a firearm, except in specific circumstances, such as when it’s related to their job.
+Once an injunction has been issued, typically, the abuser will not be allowed within a certain distance of you, your children, and possibly your place of employment or your children’s school.
+In addition, the abuser may also be prohibited from carrying a firearm except in specific circumstances, such as in relation to their job.

 - What do the children want to happen?